Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Preliminaries

 \begin{proposition} Let $g\in \mathrm{Homeo}(K)$.
 If a segment $[a,b]$ does not contain a break pair of $g$, then $g$ induces a monotonic homeomorphism from $[a,b]\cap K$ onto $[g(a),g(b)]\cap K$.
 In particular, $g([a,b]\cap K)=[g(a),g(b)]\cap K$.
 In this case, we say that $g$ is \emph{regular} on $[a,b]$. \end{proposition}

+\begin{remark} From the last two propositions we can deduce an interesting characterization of locally monotonic homeomorphisms of $K$.\\ $g:K\rightarrow K$ is a locally monotonic homeomorphism of $K$ if and only if there exist two finite coverings of $K$ by disjoints intervals $\{I_1,\ldots,I_p\}$ and $\{J_1,\ldots, J_p\}$ and for each $k=1,\ldots,p$ a homeomorphism $g_k$ from $I_k$ onto $J_k$ such that $g=g_k$ on $K\cap I_k$.\\ This characterization enlightens the similiraty between locally monotonic homeomorphisms and generalized interval exchange transformations.
+It also makes clear that the inverse of a locally monotonic homeomorphism of $K$ is still locally monotonic, which does not follow immediately from the definition. \end{remark}

-Let us conclude by the following consequence of the fact that $G$ is finitely generated and that its elements have a finite number of break points: \begin{lemma} There exists $r_0>0$ such that any homeomorphism in the generating set $S$ is regular on any interval of lenght less than $r_0$. \end{lemma} This property will be fundamental to study the action of $G$ at a local level: roughly speakin, given in $G$ a path $g_n=f_{n-1}\circ\ldots \circ f_0$ ($f_k\in S$) and a small interval $I$, as long as $g_n(I)$ does not grow to much, the action is very similar to an action by homeomorphisms of the circle on a small arc.
+Let us conclude with the following consequence of the fact that $G$ is finitely generated and that its elements have a finite number of break points: \begin{lemma} There exists $r_0>0$ such that any homeomorphism in the generating set $S$ is regular on any interval of length less than $r_0$. \end{lemma} This property will be fundamental to study the action of $G$ at a local level: roughly speaking, given a path $g_n=f_{n-1}\circ\ldots \circ f_0$ ($f_k\in S$) in $G$ and a small interval $I$, as long as $g_n(I)$ does not grow too much, the action on $I$ is very similar to an action by homeomorphisms of the circle on a small arc.